Who Is Amateur Radio Operator WA8IQO?

 The Future WA8IQO Call Sign

 Amateur radio is more than a pastime, it’s a bridge between people, places, and generations.
-When my time comes and I become “silent,” I hope that the voice of WA8IQO will continue to be heard on the airwaves, keeping alive not only a call sign but also the spirit of community service, curiosity, and connection that it has always represented.
+When my time comes and I become “silent”, I hope that the voice of WA8IQO will continue.
+To be heard on the airwaves, keeping alive not only a call sign but also the spirit of community service, curiosity, and connection that it has always represented.

 Final Thoughts

 The story of WA8IQO is more than the history of a call sign, it is the story of service, passion, and family legacy.
 From my father’s role in the U.S. Navy, where he used his skills to safeguard our nation, to his dedication as a civilian operator supporting civil defense and Skywarn, the call sign has always symbolized commitment to communication and community.
-Today, as I continue in his footsteps, my hope is that this tradition will remain within our family, inspiring future generations to discover the value of amateur radio and carry forward the proud legacy of WA8IQO.
+Today, as I continue in his footsteps, my hope is that this tradition will remain within the family, inspiring future generations to discover the value of amateur radio and carry forward the proud legacy of WA8IQO.

 BH